Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Click to enlarge

 Rockets are great for the former, especially in objective modes.
-If you know multiple enemies are likely gathered in a particular spot, a rocket on target can clear them all out in one fell swoop.
-If you don't want to focus much on using your Heavy, throw on any handy rocket launcher just in case.
+If you know multiple enemies are likely gathered in a particular spot, like a control point, a rocket on target can clear them all out in one fell swoop.
+If you don't want to focus much on using your Heavy, throw on any rocket launcher you have just in case.

-If you want to focus on using your Heavy weapon a bit more, you want to go with a machine gun.
+If you want to focus on using your Heavy weapon a bit more, you should go with a machine gun.
 Ammo is still very rare, but where a Heavy ammo brick might give you one or two rockets, it might also give you a few dozen machine gun rounds.

 Thunderlord, a powerful classic machine gun in Destiny 2